finecoreteam/.github/profile/Readme.md

 * **Collaboration:** We believe in the power of collaboration and foster a strong sense of community within our team and with our partners.
 * **Security:** We prioritize the security of financial data and build solutions that are robust and reliable.

-**Get Involved**

-We are always looking for talented individuals to join our team.
-If you are passionate about building the future of finance, we encourage you to explore our open-source projects and consider contributing!